 Fluctuations in the personal computer market may continue to materially adversely affect us.
 Our business is, and particularly our PC processor product lines are, tied to the personal computer industry.
-Industry-wide fluctuations in the PC marketplace, including the current industry downturn that commenced in 2001 and continued through 2002, have materially adversely affected us and may materially adversely affect us in the future.
+Industry-wide fluctuations in the PC marketplace, including the current industry downturn that commenced in 2001 and continues, have materially adversely affected us and may materially adversely affect us in the future.
 If we continue to experience a sustained reduction in the growth rate of PCs sold, sales of our microprocessors may not grow and may even decrease.

-In addition, current trends of consolidation within the personal computer industry, as recently evidenced by the Hewlett-Packard/Compaq merger, as well as potential market share increases by customers who exclusively purchase microprocessors from Intel Corporation, such as Dell Computer Corporation, could further materially adversely affect us.
+In addition, current trends of consolidation within the personal computer industry, as evidenced by the Hewlett-Packard/Compaq merger, as well as potential market share increases by customers who exclusively purchase microprocessors from Intel Corporation, such as Dell Computer Corporation, could further materially adversely affect us.

 We plan for significant capital expenditures in 2003 and beyond and if we cannot generate the capital required for these capital expenditures and other ongoing operating expenses through operating cash flow and external financing activities, we may be materially adversely affected.
-We plan to continue to make significant capital expenditures to support our microprocessor and Flash memory products both in the near and long term, including approximately \$650 million during 2003, although the consummation of the proposed joint venture with Fujitsu could result in an increase in this amount.
-The capital expenditures projected for 2003 include those relating to the continued facilitization of Fab 30 and Fab 25.
-These capital expenditures, together with ongoing operating expenses, will be a substantial drain on our cash flow and will also decrease our cash balances.
+We plan to continue to make significant capital expenditures to support our microprocessor and Flash memory products both in the near and long term, including approximately \$725 million during 2003.
+The capital expenditures projected for 2003 include those relating to the continued facilitization of Fab 30 and those relating to FASL LLC.
+These capital expenditures, together with ongoing operating expenses, will be a substantial drain on our cash flow and may also decrease our cash balances.
 The timing and amount of our capital requirements cannot be precisely determined at this time and will depend on a number of factors, including demand for products, product mix, changes in semiconductor industry conditions and competitive factors.
 We regularly assess markets for external financing opportunities including debt and equity.
 Additional debt or equity financing may not be available when needed or, if available, may not be available on satisfactory terms.
-In addition, our secured revolving credit facility is scheduled to expire in July 2003.
 Our inability to obtain needed debt and/or equity financing would have a material adverse effect on us.

 In March 1997, AMD Saxony entered into the Dresden loan agreements and other related agreements.
 These agreements require that we partially fund Fab 30 project costs in the form of subordinated and revolving loans to, or equity investments in, AMD Saxony.
 We currently estimate that the maximum construction and facilitization costs to us of Fab 30 will be \$2.7 billion when fully equipped by the end of 2005.
-We had invested \$2.2 billion as of March 30, 2003.
-If we are unable to meet our obligations to AMD Saxony as required under these agreements, we will be in default under the Dresden loan agreements, which would permit acceleration of \$593 million of indebtedness, as well as acceleration by cross-default of our obligations under our other borrowing arrangements.
+We had invested \$2.2 billion as of June 29, 2003.
+If we are unable to meet our obligations to AMD Saxony as required under these agreements, we will be in default under the Dresden loan agreements, which would permit acceleration of \$627 million of indebtedness, as well as acceleration by cross-default of our obligations under our other borrowing arrangements.